jfmengels/blog/content/blog/unused-patch-1-1-5/index.md

 ## Afterword

-These are all relatively small changes.
-I expect that if you have a reasonably large codebase and that you were already using `elm-review` that these changes will help detect few things.
+These are all relatively small changes which will detect rare cases or report things with I think little value compared to what was already being checked.

 That said, and as I mentioned in [Safe dead code removal in a pure functional language](/safe-dead-code-removal#yagni-you-arent-gonna-need-it), sometimes it's these little changes that can end up leading to the discovery of bigger swathes of unused code.
 Also it may help prevent unnecessary import cycle issues.

 I now believe that `elm-review` is the best tool out there to detect unused code and help you remove it.
 I don't believe that there is a tool out there that can remove Elm code that this one isn't able to\*.
-If you do find unused code somewhere, please [open an issue](https://github.com/jfmengels/elm-review-unused/issues/new/choose)!
+If you do find unused code somewhere that is not being reported, please [open an issue](https://github.com/jfmengels/elm-review-unused/issues/new/choose)!

 _\* Possible exception for [`elm-xref`](https://github.com/zwilias/elm-xref) in some specific use-cases, like the indirectly-recursive functions._

+Please report any bugs that you may find, and please let me know how much dead code these changes helped uncover! (via [Twitter](https://twitter.com/jfmengels) or on `#elm-review` on the Elm Slack).

 TODO mention unused record fields
 TODO Mention sponsorships